Joyce Wieland

-Joyce Wieland OC RCA (June 30, 1930 – June 27, 1998) was a Canadian experimental filmmaker and mixed media artist.
+Joyce Wieland OC RCA (June 30, 1930 – June 27, 1998) was a groundbreaking artist and cultural activist who used diverse media to explore feminism and Canadian identity.
 Wieland found success as a painter when she began her career in Toronto in the 1950s.
 In 1962, Wieland moved to New York City and expanded her career as an artist by including new materials and mixed media work.
 During that time, she also rose to prominence as an experimental filmmaker and soon, institutions such as the Museum of Modern Art in New York were showing her films.
 In 1971, Wieland's True Patriot Love exhibition was the first solo exhibition by a living Canadian female artist at the National Gallery of Canada.
 In 1982, Wieland received the honour of an Officer of the Order of Canada and in 1987, she was awarded the Toronto Arts Foundation's Visual Arts Award.
 She was also a member of the Royal Canadian Academy of Arts.

 Biography

 Early life and education

-Wieland was born on June 30, 1930 in Toronto, Ontario, Canada to British immigrant parents.
+Wieland was born on June 30, 1930, in Toronto, Ontario, Canada to British immigrant parents.
 She was the daughter of Sydney Arthur Wieland and Rosetta Amelia Watson.
 Wieland's father died from heart disease in 1937, and her mother followed soon after, leaving three children in financially difficult circumstances.
 Joyce Wieland's aptitude for art was first expressed during her youth, when she made many drawings and comic books.